The movement of the animal must be caused by the owner's movement

 - Valid EU Pet Passport

 The rabies vaccination must comply with the requirements of Annex III in Regulation 576/2013.
-However, if your pet still has a valid rabies vaccination, which was administered prior to 29 December 2014, the requirements of Regulation 993/2003 comply.
+However, if your pet still has a valid rabies vaccination that was administered prior to 29 December 2014, the requirements of Regulation 993/2003 comply.

 A Danish Veterinarian is authorised in accordance with Danish Order 1355 of 15 December 2014 to issue the Danish version of the EU Pet Passport to dogs, cats and ferrets kept in Denmark.